-Over 1000 delegates attend this annual conference each year, which will include a range of active learning modules, workshops, sessions, short paper presentations and CPR workshops to assist GPs to fulfill their QI&CPD requirements.
+Over 1000 delegates attend this annual conference each year, which will include a range of active learning modules, workshops, sessions, short paper presentations and CPR workshops to assist GPs to fulfil their QI&CPD requirements.

 When: 9-11 October

-Venue: Adelaide Convention Centre, Adelaide
+Where: Adelaide Convention Centre, Adelaide

 For details visit: www.gpconference.com.au

-50 Shades of Pain Conference 3-5 December: Save the date
+50 Shades of Pain Conference 3-5 December

 The 50 Shades of Pain Conference will be held 3-5 December 2014 in Brisbane.
 Hosted by the Australian Pain Management Association and Palliative Care Queensland, it will focus on advanced clinical issues in palliative care and pain management.
 For specialist palliative and pain management doctors, nurses, allied health practitioners, educators and volunteers from across Australia.